 AFPS 15 allocates the invaliding condition to one of three Tiers depending on the severity of the medical condition:

 - Tier 1 – the condition is deemed not to significantly impair the individual’s capacity for civilian work.

 - Tier 2 – the condition is deemed to significantly impair the individual’s capacity for civilian work.

 - Tier 3 – the condition is deemed to prevent further full-time work.

 Under a Tier 1 discharge, an individual will be awarded a tax-free lump sum.
 However, if they have passed the point at which they become eligible for an Early Departure Payment (EDP) (i.e. they have served for a minimum of 20 years and are at least 40 years old – both criteria need to be met), the member will receive an EDP lump sum and monthly income payments instead.
 They will also be awarded a deferred pension, which will come into payment at State Pension Age, but which may be claimed at any point from age 55 at an actuarially reduced rate.

 Under a Tier 2 or Tier 3 discharge, the member will receive an enhanced taxable ill-health pension paid for life.
 If they have passed the point at which they qualify for an EDP or another form of AFPS 15 pension, they will receive a Tier 2 or Tier 3 award instead because the award is more generous.

-In last month’s Pathfinder magazine, we explained how invaliding benefits work for former AFPS 75 members (subject to Transitional Protection under the McCloud remedy) who transitioned to AFPS 15 on 1 April 2022.
 The article provides the framework for how ill-health benefits are calculated under each Scheme, with worked examples.
 You can view the article here.